2023 Best Music Schools in New Jersey

 Top 10 Best Music Schools

-Our 2023 rankings named The College of New Jersey the best school in New Jersey for music students.
-Located in the suburb of Ewing, TCNJ is a public college with a moderately-sized student population.
+Our analysis found The College of New Jersey to be the best school for music students who want to pursue a degree in New Jersey.
+Located in the large suburb of Ewing, TCNJ is a public college with a medium-sized student population.

 Music majors at Montclair State take out an average of $27,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $380.

-The excellent programs at Rutgers University - New Brunswick helped the school earn the #3 place on this year’s ranking of the best music schools in New Jersey.
-Rutgers New Brunswick is a very large public school located in the small city of New Brunswick.
+You’ll join some of the best and brightest minds around you if you attend Rutgers University - New Brunswick.
+The school came in at #3 on this year’s Best Music Schools in New Jersey list.
+Rutgers New Brunswick is a very large public school located in the city of New Brunswick.

 The average amount in student loans that music majors at Rutgers New Brunswick take out is $26,866.
 This translates to an average monthly loan payment of $297, based on a 10-year repayment plan.

-Read full report on Music at Rutgers University - New Brunswick
+Full Music at Rutgers University - New Brunswick Report

 The average amount in student loans that music majors at Rowan take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $228.